jacobsimpson/jt/roadmap.md

 - implement native sets
 - implement user defined functions
 - implement multiple processing rules in 1 script.
-- `jt 'x/kadk/ {print(%0)}' <input>`
-    - appears to succeed, gives no error message.
-I don't think it should do that.
-- implement negative column addressing. %-1 will address the last column, %-2 will address the second to last column.
-- TypeScript has a cute little thing which returns an alternate value if the initial variable is falsy.
-- elvis operator for safe chaining.

 ## Aspirational Examples